 The MA (Hons) in Medieval History will teach you to engage with sophisticated modes of thought and expression across medieval Europe and the Middle East.
 You will grapple with complex issues and gain a clear understanding of the historical background which underlies the present day.

-The Medieval History department at St Andrews is one of the biggest in the UK, and Medieval History has been taught at St Andrews for over 50 years.
+The Department of Medieval History at St Andrews is one of the biggest in the UK, and medieval history has been taught at St Andrews for over 50 years.

 Master of Arts (single Honours degree)

 - Start date: 6 September 2021

 Information about all programmes from previous years of entry can be found in the archive.